RedisLabs/redislabs-docs/content/kubernetes/re-databases/ingress_routing_with_istio.md

 1. Create a DNS entry that resolves your chosen database hostname (or a wildcard `*` followed by your domain) to the Istio `EXTERNAL-IP`.
 This hostname is what you will use to access your database from outside the cluster.

-    In this example, any hostname ending in `.istio.k8s.my.redisdemo.com` will resolve to Istio's LoadBalancer's external IP `12.345.678.910`.
+    In this example, any hostname ending in `.istio.k8s.my.redisdemo.com` will resolve to the Istio LoadBalancer's external IP of `12.345.678.910`.
 Substitute your own values accordingly.

 1. Verify the record was created successfully.